hewigovens/hewig.dev/src/pages/posts/crypto-security-practices.md

 title: 'Crypto Security Practices Through the Years'
 description: 'Exploring the evolution of security practices in the crypto space, from password managers to advanced data protection.'
 pubDate: '2024-07-20T00:00:00Z'
-imgSrc: '/assets/images/crypto-security.jpg'
+imgSrc: '/assets/images/crypto-security.png'
 imgAlt: 'Crypto Security'
 ---

-As the digital landscape evolves, so too do the methods by which we protect our most valuable online assets.
+*Cover image credit to Coinbase Wallet*

 In the realm of cryptocurrency, where the stakes are as high as the rewards, adopting robust security practices is not just advisable; it's imperative.
-This post delves into the evolution of crypto security practices over the years, highlighting the layers of protection that have become standard in safeguarding digital wealth.
+This post shares some of my personal experiences and practices over the years.
+It's a layered approach from custodian / hot wallet to mobile wallets, hardware wallets / code storage.

 ### Security Awareness and Good Usage Habits

 The foundation of any secure system is the user's awareness and habits.
 Understanding the threats and knowing the best practices in handling digital assets can significantly reduce the risk of loss.
 This includes recognizing phishing attempts, using secure connections, and being cautious about sharing personal information.

+You should put most of your funds in cold storage, and only use your hot wallets for daily transactions.

 ### Using Password Managers